ash0080/gun.doc.cn/Wire.md

  ## UTF8

+UTF8 is used as the default encoding.

  1. `{` or `[`, if a wire message (after decompressing) starts with one of these symbols, use `JSON` (not RAD) to parse it. `[` will be a list of messages, just iterate over them and call them individually.

+RAD is not used on the wire yet.

  ## Envelope